christianityorigins/website/blog/_posts/2015-01-01-reclaiming-particularism.md

 ‘Why the West is Replacing Its White Population: The Imperatives (and Fatal Flaws) of Post-Fordism’ (https://reiners.org.uk/why-the-west-is-replacing-its-historic-population-the-post-fordist-trap/)

-In this article Duchesne correctly diagnoses two core truths:

-1)Liberalism is a direct outgrowth of Christianity.
-2)The West has systematically destroyed ethnic particularism in favor of universalist ethics.

-He quotes the key historical fact:

-_“All human societies, including pre-liberal Western societies, were based on particularistic, kin-based ethics (in which kin members are treated differently from outsiders).”_

-Yet Duchesne ultimately pins the blame on industrialization and 'Post-Fordism' as the primary mechanisms that dismantled these kin-based systems.
-This is where the analysis stops short.
+This is an article that perpetuates the "Great Replacement" theory and then posits that that the root cause of it is industrialization and "Post-Fordism".
+From a leftist perspective, this is correct, but on a deeper level it doesn't address the primary mechanisms that allowed industrialization to dismantle these kin-based systems.
 The factory floor and the assembly line are not the root cause; they are merely the material consequences of a much older disruption.
 Post-Fordism requires an economic model where human beings are completely interchangeable, liquid, and stripped of local allegiances.
 But an economic system cannot create that type of human out of thin air—it requires an underlying cultural operating system that has already declared organic, tribal boundaries to be morally obsolete.

 That operating system is secularized Christianity itself.
 Long before the advent of the modern corporation, the Church established the metaphysical blueprint for globalism by dissolving particularistic kin-bonds in favor of a borderless community of believers.
 Christianity spent 1,000 years domesticating Europe.
 By the time the Enlightenment arrived, the work was already done.
 This universalist drive simply sublimated into the bureaucratic state and the global market.
 It flattened everything distinct into one grey, guilt-soaked blob turning organic European ethnicities into an interchangeable administrative monolith designed for easy economic manipulation.

+In this article Duchesne does correctly diagnoses two core truths:

+1)Liberalism is a direct outgrowth of Christianity.
+2)The West has systematically destroyed ethnic particularism in favor of universalist ethics.

+So what's the solution?
 To deconstruct this administrative matrix, the abstract category must be dismantled from within through a return to ethnic particularism.
 This requires a pivot away from the modern, bureaucratic classifications of 'White' or 'European' and a reclamation of sharp, unapologetic loyalty to the actual subgroup.
 Whether Italian, Polish, German, or Breton, aligning strictly with one's bloodline acts as a defensive boundaries against the universalist operating system.

 **Neo-Christianity: Why Broad Labels Keep You Trapped**